Friday, October 31, 2014

 The first church my wife and I served full-time worked at recognizing us in the fall.
 Every year they secretly took up love offerings for my family for Pastor Appreciation Month and again in December.
 Each year between the two offerings, they gave us between $4000-$5000.
 For a young, newly-married couple, that was a great tangible blessing.
 I remember our paying a car off with one of those love offerings.

 I still have letters of thanksgiving and appreciation in my filing cabinet given to me years ago by church members.
-The current church we serve has honored us with special meals in recent years.
 Some church members gifted artistically have given me pieces of original art they drew for me, which brings me joy.
 A few church members through the years faithfully sent my family gift cards to restaurants each year during PAM.

 One year during October a church member realized that the windows in our house were all old and cracking.
 She called around to members of the church, asking for pledges to purchase windows.
 They soon surprised us and hired a man to replace every window in the house with new insulated windows.
 We felt loved by their tangible gift, and we remembered that gift many times as we looked out our new windows.